chriscowley/chriscowley.me.uk/source/_posts/2012-12-10-emc-extremeio-thoughts.markdown

 I hate to say it, but EMC have one HUGE advantage over all the startups.
 Quite simply they are EMC!
 As experts we know that Violin (for example) have a more mature product than EMC do.

 {% pullquote %}
 {"When the guy with the credit card sees the name "EMC" it will be hard to persuade him that such a mature brand has the more immature product"}.
 This won't be the case everywhere, but in a lot of large enterprise they would go to their storage experts (like me) and ask for advice on which flash array to go for; they then stipulate that it has to come from EMC's portfolio.
-At which point I through my hands up in despair, tell the to buy Extreme-IO, the guy who has the better, more mature, solution loses the business that was rightfully theirs.
+At which point I through my hands up in despair, tell the to buy ExtremIO, the guy who has the better, more mature, solution loses the business that was rightfully theirs.
 {% endpullquote %}

-It is not a 1.0 product, I can not accept that EMC acquired Extreme-IO based on stuff that was only on paper.
+It is not a 1.0 product, I can not accept that EMC acquired ExtremIO based on stuff that was only on paper.
 At best this is a 1.5 product, but realistically it is a 2.0 product.
 From a company with the resources of EMC, this should be coming out of the blocks running - it should be the best in class.
-OK, Extreme-IO were further from version 1.0 than EMC were maybe lead to believe at the time, but they have got a lot of resources.
+OK, ExtremIO were further from version 1.0 than EMC were maybe lead to believe at the time, but they have got a lot of resources.
 After a year, they should not be in damage control mode.

 Does it really give the customers choice?
 I would go one step further than what Chris has said - that an all-flash VMAX or VNX would have made sense.
 I agree with him, but I also think that they have actually removed choice.